 Dylan’s first job out of college took him to the award-winning Las Vegas Sun, where he covered the fallout of the Great Recession in one of the country’s hardest-hit metropolitan areas.

 Before graduating from the E.W.
-Scripps School of Journalism at Ohio University in 2010, he was awarded first place by the Associated Press Society of Ohio for Best Investigative Reporting for a series of stories exposing questionable accounting decisions by the university’s administration.
+Scripps School of Journalism at Ohio University in 2010, he was awarded first place by the Associated Press Society of Ohio for Best Investigative Reporting for a series of stories exposing questionable accounting practices and decisions by the university’s administration.